fsantore/master_degree_code/README.md

-# Master Degree Code
+# A Framework for Analyzing the Impact of Missing Data in Predictive Models

-This code was developed in my master degree search with title:
+The 'effect_size.R' code is about the effect of the input variables on the response variable (How much they explain)

-A Framework for Analyzing the Impact of Missing Data in Predictive Models
+The 'simulation.R' code is the general simulation, generates the artificial data sets, insert artificially missing data and fit a glm model to the data, keeping performance measures.